RAzaALi-Anjum/Questify/README.md

-# Text2Question - AI-Powered Quiz Generator
+# Questify - AI-Powered Quiz Generator

 Text2Question is an open-source application that automatically generates quizzes from textual content using AI.
 It supports multiple question types and provides an interactive interface for taking and grading quizzes.